What is CAPI (Conversion API)?

 - This automatically appends

-Add this script to capture GCLIDs from URLs and store them for later use:
+Add this script to every page to capture GCLIDs from the URL and store them for later use.
+It also captures wbraid and gbraid — Google's iOS web and app attribution parameters:

 (function() {